This guide provides a general understanding of Enterprise Architecture (EA) and what you need to know to get started.

 The term “architecture” describes the manner in which components of the system are organized and integrated.
 The essential links between individual elements, among other things, are recognized.

-Analyzing the complete structure of the architecture of an enterprise (EA) on their business logic, data, applications (software) and its technology (hardware) is characterized by its comprehensive view of IT functions within a company.
+Analyzing the complete structure of the architecture of an enterprise (EA) on its business logic, data, applications (software), and technology (hardware) is characterized by its comprehensive view of IT functions within a company.
 It encompasses the interaction of IT elements and business activities.

 The Zachman Framework for Enterprise Architecture

 As described on Zachman’s main website, The Zachman Framework™ IS NOT a methodology for creating the implementation (an instantiation) of the object.
 The Framework IS the ontology for describing the Enterprise.
 The Framework (ontology) is a STRUCTURE whereas a methodology is a PROCESS.
 A Structure is NOT a Process.
 A Structure establishes a definition whereas a Process provides Transformation.

 “A Framework for Information Systems Architecture” (1987), a conceptual precursor to the “Zachman Framework”, as it appeared in Vol. 26., No. 3 of the IBM Systems Journal.

 The Open Group Architecture Framework is a framework for enterprise architecture that provides an approach for designing, planning, implementing, and governing an enterprise information technology architecture.
 TOGAF is a high-level approach to design.
 Its strategies have been iteratively improved upon for 25 years.

 Federal Enterprise Architecture Framework, an architectural framework designed initially for use by the U.S. Government to integrate its federal agencies, is a collaborative planning methodology that has become a popular EA model used in private enterprises.

 Are you looking for growth?